GluuFederation/docs-oxd-prod/3.1.3/sources/configuration/index.md

 ```
 ### oxd-conf.json Field Descriptions

-- **server_name:** a human-readable name that will be used by the License Server to identify the server you are installing oxd on.
-It is good idea to put a sensible name here
+- **server_name:** Give your oxd server a human-readable name that can be used by the License Server to identify your oxd server.

 - **port:** oxd socket port